AdaCore/training_material/courses/fundamentals_of_ada/110_private_types.rst

       type Private_T is private;
       procedure X ( B : in out Private_T );
    private
-      -- Y and Hidden_T are not visible to clients procedure Y ( B : in out Private_T );
+      -- Y and Hidden_T are not visible to users procedure Y ( B : in out Private_T );
       type Hidden_T is ...;
       type Private_T is array ( 1 ..
 3 ) of Hidden_T;
    end Foo;

    package body Foo is
-      -- Z is not visible to clients procedure Z ( B : in out Private_T ) is ...
+      -- Z is not visible to users
+      procedure Z ( B : in out Private_T ) is ...
       procedure Y ( B : in out Private_T ) is ...
       procedure X ( B : in out Private_T ) is ...